New Tech Network offers full math courses to utilize for Grade 7 and Grade 8 Math.

 - Add some additional workshops to PrBLs.

-- Follow Geoff Krall's profile in the Echo Community.
+1. Follow NTN Math Curriculum's profile in the Echo Community.
 You can find the Echo Community Tool when you click on the "grid" icon at the top of your Echo menu.

-2. Then search in the PEOPLE category to find, follow and preview Geoff's courses in the Echo Community tool, click How do I use the search profile tool?
+2. Then search in the PEOPLE category to find, follow and preview the NTN Math Curriculum's courses in the Echo Community tool, click How do I use the search profile tool? .

 Helpful tip: Bookmark NTN Math Curriculum for later use.

 3. To download content from NTN Math Curriculum, go to the list under "Courses I Teach".
 Click on each course to view.
 When you click on each folder in the course you can add activities to your cart.

 Helpful tip: only add the resources from one Problem Folder at a time.
 Then check to see what has been copied to My Library and organize before moving on to the rest of the course curriculum.